Sarang-Pekhale/Prisoner-s-Dilemma-Game-Theory/README.md

 ```bash
 git clone https://github.com/your-username/research-report.git
 ```
-Navigate to the Research_Report.pdf file for detailed insights into the study.
+Navigate to the Prisoner's_Dilemma_Report.pdf file for detailed insights into the study.

 ## Contributions
 Contributions to improve the report or additional insights into game theory and its applications are welcome.
 Please fork the repository, make your changes, and submit a pull request.